bueno/react-text-marking-app/README.md

 ## ✨ Show your support

-Give a ⭐️ if these projects helped you!
+Give a ⭐️ if this project helped you!

 ## 🚀 Key Features